4.5 Memory Game

 redrawNeeded

-A message sent to the status bar can be more than a plain string, it can be a Text instance with styling attributes.
-To do so, we send specific messages to a string, for example ’hello’ bold converts the ’hello’ string as a Text set with a bold style.
+A message sent to the status bar can be more than just a plain string; it can be a Text instance with styling attributes.
+To do so, we send specific messages to a string.
+For example, ’hello’ bold converts the ’hello’ string to a Text instance set to a bold style.

 Examples of styling: